Wildcard character: File and directory patterns

-In Unix-like and DOS operating systems, the question mark ? matches exactly one character.
-In DOS, if the question mark is placed at the end of the word, it will also match missing (zero) trailing characters; for example, the pattern 123? will match 123 and 1234, but not 12345.
+In Unix-like operating systems, MS-DOS, and Atari DOS, the question mark ? matches exactly one character.
+In MS-DOS, if the question mark is placed at the end of the word, it will also match missing (zero) trailing characters; for example, the pattern 123? will match 123 and 1234, but not 12345.

 In Unix shells and Windows PowerShell, ranges of characters enclosed in square brackets ([ and ]) match a single character within the set; for example, [A-Za-z] matches any single uppercase or lowercase letter.
 In Unix shells, a leading exclamation mark ! negates the set and matches only a character not within the list.
 In shells that interpret ! as a history substitution, a leading caret ^ can be used instead.

 The operation of matching of wildcard patterns to multiple file or path names is referred to as globbing.

 Databases

 In SQL, wildcard characters can be used in LIKE expressions; the percent sign % matches zero or more characters, and underscore _ a single character.
 Transact-SQL also supports square brackets ([ and ]) to list sets and ranges of characters to match, a leading caret ^ negates the set and matches only a character not within the list.
 In Microsoft Access, the asterisk sign * matches zero or more characters, the question mark ? matches a single character, the number sign # matches a single digit (0–9), and square brackets can be used for sets or ranges of characters to match.